 How is Prochlorperazine Tablets Supplied

-5mg Chartreuse, round, film-coated tablet debossed with "TL" on the top and "113" on the bottom of the score line on one side and plain on the other side.
+5 mg tablets are yellow colored, round, biconvex, film coated tablets, debossed with '1' & '6' on either side of score line on one side and '67' on the other side.

-10mg Chartreuse, round, film-coated tablet debossed with "TL" on the top and "115" on the bottom of the score line on one side and plain on the other side.
+10 mg tablets are yellow colored, round, biconvex, film coated tablets, debossed with '1' & '6' on either side of score line on one side and '68' on the other side.

 Protect from light.
-Dispense in a tight, light-resistant container as defined in the USP.
+Dispense in tight, light-resistant container as defined in the USP.

 ** phenylephrine hydrochloride, Abbott Laboratories.

 ll diphenhydramine hydrochloride, Parke Davis.

 Zydus Pharmaceuticals (USA) Inc.

 Prochlorperazine Maleate Tablets, USP

 prochlorperazine maleate tablet

 |Labeler - Zydus Pharmaceuticals (USA) Inc. (156861945)|